mbalatsko/emailverifier-kt/README.md

 )

 /**
+ * Data class holding the result of a dataset check (disposable, free, role-based).
+ *
+ * @property match true if a match was found in the dataset.
+ * @property matchedOn the specific entry that was matched, or null if no match was found.
+ */
+data class DatasetData(
+    val match: Boolean,
+    val matchedOn: String? = null,
+)

+/**
  * Data class holding the results of an SMTP check.
  *
  * @property isDeliverable true if the email address is deliverable.